op2gs2/Denial-of-Service-in-c/README.md

 ### Way to Compile
 You can complie this code like this:
-Before compile code, make sure that ALL source code file is in same directory.
+<br>Before compile code, make sure that ALL source code file is in same directory.
 ```bash
 $ gcc -o DoS DoS.c
 ```

 ### Way to Execute
 After compile and made object file, You can run this code like this:
-This code require super-user privileges.
+<br>This code require super-user privileges.
 ```bash
 $ sudo ./DoS [Options] [SourceIP] [DestinationIP]
 ```